Medial-EarlySign/MR_Wiki/Infrastructure C Library/MedProcessTools Library/MedRegistry/MedSamplingStrategy.md

 # MedSamplingStrategy
-A Class that controls how to create [MedSamples ](../MedSamples.md)from [MedRegistry ](/Infrastructure%20Home%20Page/MedProcessTools%20Library/MedRegistry)by sampling methods. it has several subclasses, each has it's own parameters and logic to sample the samples form registry:
+A Class that controls how to create [MedSamples ](../MedSamples.md)from [MedRegistry](/Infrastructure%20C%20Library/MedProcessTools%20Library/MedRegistry)by sampling methods. it has several subclasses, each has it's own parameters and logic to sample the samples form registry:
 <img src="/attachments/9765342/10911920.png"/>
 Code is documented [here](https://Medial-EarlySign.github.io/MR_LIBS/classMedSamplingStrategy).